P5vc/fetch-apply/README.md

 Under `classes`, we have created two two subdirectories, one that will apply to all of our webservers, and one that will apply to all of our database servers.
 However, unlike all of our identical database servers, two of our webservers are running separate web applications, and must be set up separately.
 Therefore we created the `webserver0` and `webserver1` directories, in order to apply custom configurations to them.

-We filled-in our class and host directories with the required, default files.
+We filled-in our class directories with the required, default files.

 Under the `modules` directory, we created an `apt` directory (and therefore an `apt` module).
 Within that directory are the required `apply` and `variable` files.
 Once again, we left the `variables` file blank.
 The `apply` file, however, contains some simple commands: